verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Purity with exclusion is not purity.
 - [ ] You taste like heaven but God knows you're built for sin.
 - [ ] It's better say "I can't believe I did that" than "What if ...?"
+- [ ] Not from this generation, just living in it.